In-person versus online life insurance applications

-True Blue Life Insurance has teamed up with the best of the 100% online life insurance companies and can work with you to see which of these companies might be best suited for your circumstances.
+Insurist has teamed up with the best of the 100% online life insurance companies and can work with you to see which of these companies might be best suited for your circumstances.
 We currently work with these online life insurers:

-Online life insurance companies are investing in three key areas, not only to fulfill their customers’ needs but also to achieve the goals of profitability and growth.
+Insurance companies are investing in three key areas, not only to fulfill their customers’ needs but also to achieve the goals of profitability and growth.
 These companies are focusing on efforts to:

-- Personalize every aspect of their policy holders’ experience
+- Personalize every aspect of their policyholders’ experience

 - Invest in their teams’ skills and capabilities

-Online life insurance is shifting from mortality protections to targeted health management, a pivot in which technology will play a vital role by allowing customers to take a more active role in shaping their health.
+Life insurance is shifting from mortality protections to targeted health management, a pivot in which technology will play a vital role by allowing customers to take a more active role in shaping their health.

 Completely online life insurance companies are best for healthy individuals who know exactly what they’re looking for and want insurance coverage as fast as possible.